Frequently Asked Questions

 Online purchase:

-- Website purchase: Visit our website and add your products to cart. *Payment methods accepted: Visa/Mastercard, PayPal, bank transfer.
+*Payment methods accepted: Visa/Mastercard, PayPal, bank transfer.

 - Message us via Instagram/Facebook with details of your order.